-Benjamin Rush State Park (BRSP), a 275 acre site in Northeastern Philadelphia is the largest single area of undeveloped land remaining along the Poquessing Creek.
-Along with a total of 280 acres of nearby FP land (which is made up of several smaller non contiguous tracts), BRSP plays an important role in protecting the Poquessing Watershed.
+Benjamin Rush State Park (BRSP), a 275 acre site in Northeastern Philadelphia which is the largest single area of undeveloped land remaining along the Poquessing Creek.
+Along with a total of 280 acres of nearby FP land, BRSP plays an important role in protecting the Poquessing Watershed.
 This undeveloped and under-appreciated state park, created in 1975 from land formerly owned by the Philadelphia County Prison System, contains a mixture of herbacious grasslands and hedgerows along with deciduous woodlots and (formerly) wet meadow habitat.
 BRSP is also described as having the 'world's largest community gardens.
-Although the limited bird census work that has been conducted in the park indicates that it is just as important an area for landbirds as nearby FP lands, it has been such a poorly known and little valued property that in 1993, 19.5 acres were given to the Veterans Administration for construction of a Nursing Home.
+The limited bird census work that has been conducted in the park indicates that it is just as important an area for landbirds as nearby FP lands.

 Fairmount Park (FP) and Benjamin Rush State Park (BRSP) together comprise almost 9500 acres of largely undeveloped lands within the nation's fifth largest city.
 As such they form an important oasis which has allowed a large variety of breeding, wintering and migratory species to persist within an otherwise heavily developed region.
 Over 200 species of birds occur within FP and BRSP each year and these include 78-96 current breeding species, and 90-95 current wintering species.
 A large number and variety of birds also occur during north and southbound migrations.
 While FP and BRSP bird populations are dominated by landbirds, many species of waterfowl also occur, along with some waders, shorebirds and marshbirds.